 Our whistleblowing policy specifically affirms and clarifies Oxfam’s commitment to help and protect our employees and workers to safely report serious misconduct or wrongdoing, without having to worry that detrimental action will be taken against them.

 For more general concerns and complaints you can email email@example.com or call us on 0800 600 700 (+64 9 355 6500)

-For more significant issues that you believe should be classified as serious wrongdoing / serious misconduct (e.g. sexual harassment, exploitation, abuse, fraud, corruption, or discrimination of any kind), you can immediately escalate your concerns in two different ways:
+For more significant issues that you believe should be classified as serious wrongdoing / serious misconduct (e.g. sexual harassment, exploitation, abuse, fraud, corruption, or discrimination of any kind), please see your options for reporting such issues here.

 hOW DOES THE INCIDENT REPORTING PROCESS WORK?